Andy Cohen Under Fire From ‘RHONY’ Fans For Defending Bethenny Frankel During Last Week’s Reunion

-On last week’s Real Housewives of New York season 10 reunion, it was obvious that friendships had indeed crumbled.
+On last week’s Real Housewives of New York Season 10 reunion, it was obvious that friendships had indeed crumbled.
 Actually, it appeared as if almost the entire stage was united in some form and banding together against one cast member – Bethenny Frankel.
 She wasn’t totally alone, though, as Sonja Morgan was kind of on her side, but Andy Cohen defending Bethenny at every turn and it has brought some fire down upon him from the fans.

 Throughout all of last week’s part one of the reunion, fans hopped on Twitter and kept bashing Andy for stepping up to defend Bethenny.
 No matter what Carole Radziwill or Dorinda Medley or Ramona Singer said, it was always Andy speaking up to come to the defense of Bethenny, and it was blatantly obvious.